moja-global/moja_global_docs/docs/DeveloperWorkflow/flint_performance.rst

 FLINT Performance

-FLINT uses scientific modulesmodels to estimate fluxes of GHGs between pools.
+FLINT uses scientific modules models to estimate fluxes of GHGs between pools.
-There are several models available for each type of GHG flux e.g. Tier 1 formulas or emission factors and more sophisticated Tier 3 models for forest growth or soil carbon dynamics.
+There are several models available for each type of GHG flux for example Tier 1 formulas or emission factors and more sophisticated Tier 3 models for forest growth or soil carbon dynamics.
 The user can start with a simple model for all land uses and can then switch to more accurate models for the most